HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Amount of tZEN** - The amount of tZEN transferred in the transaction.
 - **Transaction Fee** - The amount charged to process the transaction.
 - **Block Number** - The number assigned to the block.
-- **Elapsed timer for the block** - A timer that displays the elapsed time since block creation period.
+- **Elapsed timer for the block** - A timer that displays the elapsed time since the block creation.

 ## Forward Transfer